jser/realtime.jser.info/_posts/2019-07-04-adobe-ferrum-features-from-the-rust-language-in-javascript-provides-traits-type-classes-an-advanced-library-for-working-with-sequences-iterators-in-js.md

 ---
 title: >-
-  adobe/ferrum: Features from the rust language in javascript: Provides Traits/Type classes & an advanced library for working with sequences/iterators in js
+  adobe/ferrum: Features from the rust language in javascript: Provides Traits/Type classes &amp; an advanced library for working with sequences/iterators in js
 author: azu
 layout: post
 itemUrl: 'https://github.com/adobe/ferrum'